jericholab/rdl/Design Overview/Design Overview - Infrared Camera Revision.md

 ## CALIBRATION

-- The Seek Mosaic IR camera has automatic inner calibration of its bolometer array, via the shutter.
-This default operation is maintained.
-Shutter operation could be put into manual or completely suspended, but the absence of frequent NUC would eventually cause a drift in measured values.
-Continuous pointing directly at the sun would also have a severe aging effect on the corresponding array pixels.
+- By default, the Seek Mosaic IR camera has automatic inner calibration of its bolometer array, via the shutter.
+This operation is currently maintained.
+Shutter operation could be put into manual mode or completely suspended, but the absence of frequent NUC would eventually cause a drift in measured values.
+Continuous pointing directly at the sun would also have a severe aging effect on the array pixels aligned with the sun.
-- The default emissivity parameter is 0.97 (verify).
-This parameter (0.00 – 1.00) depends on each object and must be adjusted within the SBC Python program.
-Many daily surfaces have emissivity above 0.9.
+- The default emissivity parameter is 0.97 (verify**********).
+This parameter (0.00 – 1.00) depends on each object and must be adjusted within the SBC Python program (which one? xxxxx).
+Many daily surfaces have emissivity above 0.9 but varies greatly.
+This calibration must be done by the final user.
 - To determine the emissivity of the surface, comparison must be made between a reference thermometer on the object being filmed and the thermography data output for that location.
-- Rain and heavy fog will interfere with the image quality of an infrared camera, because is not transparent to IR.
+- Rain and heavy fog will interfere with the image quality of an infrared camera, because these elements are not transparent to infrared light.
 Distance will also affect accuracy, since the accuracy is rated for objects at distance of 30cm.

 ## 3D PRINTED CAMERA CORE HOLDER